k21971/CrecelleHack/doc/variantfixes.md

 ### Mounts
 - The following monster classes are now valid mounts: f, d
+- Many monsters now do not spawn in Gehennom.

 ### Monster Spells
 - Different monsters have different spell lists.